mjtat/mjtat.github.io/README.md

 * Now using Jupyter Notebooks!

 ***
-### Updated 4/1/2017
+### Updated 5/12/2017
-* Added new Insight project, PubMed Topic Modeler.
+* Added links to repos for the Boston 311 dashboard, transgender NLP project, and removed some older repos from the listing.